BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 ## Accessing the notebook server

 Here's the moment you've all been waiting for.
 We will now initiate the notebook instance and access the server from our local machines.
-This is done by connection ports between your machine and the login node, and then the login node with the development node. __You will need to do this every time you intend on accessing the notebook.__ It is fairly simple to write a script to automate this.
-I've attached an applescript for Mac in the git, which you'll need to update with your own credentials.
+This is done by connection ports between your machine and the login node, and then the login node with the development node.

 First decide on a port number.
 In the AppleScript I've attached, it generates a 4 digit number randomly.
 Try to avoid common ones like `8888` and `8880`.
 Open a fresh terminal window and type: